Jinhu-Wang/TreeSeparation/README.md

 # Point-based Individual Tree Delineation from 3D LiDAR Point Cloud Data.

-This module implements a water shed method for individual tree deleation from 3D point cloud data using pure C/C++.
+This module implements a lightweight and easy-to-use **water-shed** method for individual tree delineation from 3D point cloud data using pure C/C++.

 ## Inupt
  The input of this module is tree points only, as illustrated be the figure below.